ginguan/ginguan/README.md

 ## WEB APP PROJECTS ##
 •	<a href="https://github.com/ginguan/UI_Practice.git"  target="_blank">Music Product Website</a>: A frontend design web with 3 pages (intro, pricing, payment) with animation features.
 Using **ReactJS, HTML, CSS, JavaScript**

-•	Login Pages: Website allow user to signup and signin using username, email, password and profile picture.
+•	<a href="https://github.com/ginguan/react_login.git"  target="_blank">JWT Authentication System</a>: Website allow user to signup and signin using username, email, password and profile picture.
 The front-end is created with React Redux, React Router, Axios.
-Using **ReactJS, Express, HTML, CSS, JavaScript, Mongo atlas, JSON Web Token Authentication** https://github.com/ginguan/react_login.git
+Using **ReactJS, Express, HTML, CSS, JavaScript, Mongo atlas, JSON Web Token Authentication**

 •	Movie Database Website: a website allows user to search for movies/actors/directors and provides recommendation from different ranking, categories, set preferences, score the movies and write reviews.
 Using **PHP** to connect database and backend, **CSS, and HTML for frontend** and **PostgreSQL**.

-•	Conference Travel Grant System Website: a website for user for conference travel grant with traveling location and tuition.
-Using **Nodejs, Express.js, MongoDB** ang **jQuery**. https://github.com/JerryFZhang/ConferenceTravelGrantSystem
+•	<a href="https://github.com/JerryFZhang/ConferenceTravelGrantSystem"  target="_blank">Conference Travel Grant System</a>: a website for user for conference travel grant with traveling location and tuition.
+Using **Nodejs, Express.js, MongoDB** ang **jQuery**.

 •	Weather Website: a cross-platform smart weather application that indicates temperature changes compares to the previous day to give you a better understanding of your weather.
 Using **DarkSky API, Bootstrap, Node.js, CSS,** and **HTML, MongoDB**.
 <!--
 •	Amazon Clone Website: an ECommerce website that looks similar to Amazon, with product list and information, allow clients to modify shopping cart and submit shipping address and pay.
 Using **Nodejs**, **ReactJS**, **Redux**, **MongoDB**.
 -->

-•	TV Show Management Website: an website that allows users to manage TV shows (create, delete, search, update information of tv shows), Using **React, Redux, Spring Boot, PostgreSQL, Java, JavaScript.** https://github.com/ginguan/CRUD_Practice_Frontend https://github.com/ginguan/CRUD_Practice_Backend
+•	<a href="https://github.com/ginguan/CRUD_Practice_Backend"  target="_blank">TV Show Management Website</a>: An application that allows users to manage TV shows (create, delete, search, update information of tv shows) and displayed on calendar, generate today’s schedule(CSV) to user.
+Using **React, Redux, Spring Boot, PostgreSQL, Java, JavaScript.** https://github.com/ginguan/CRUD_Practice_Frontend

-• Movie Award Web: A webpage that can search OMDB api for movies, and allow the user to save their favourite movies they feel should be up for nomination (Up to 5 nominations).
-Using **HTML, Typescript, ReactJS** You can check the web page here: https://ginguan.github.io/Movie_Award/
+• <a href="https://ginguan.github.io/Movie_Award/"  target="_blank">Movie Award Web</a>: A webpage that can search OMDB api for movies, and allow the user to save their favourite movies they feel should be up for nomination (Up to 5 nominations).
+Using **HTML, Typescript, ReactJS**

-•	Tutorials Management Application: a web application allows users create, delete, search, update information of tutorials.
-Using **HTML, Typescript, AngularJS**. https://github.com/ginguan/simpleTutorial
+•	<a href="https://github.com/ginguan/simpleTutorial"  target="_blank">Tutorials Management Application</a>: a web application allows users create, delete, search, update information of tutorials.
+Using **HTML, Typescript, AngularJS**.

 ## MOBILE APP PROJECTS ##

-•	Employee Mobile App: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload.
-Using **React Native, Node.js and express.js** and **MongoDB**. https://github.com/ginguan/employeeapp
+•	<a href="https://github.com/ginguan/employeeapp"  target="_blank">Employee Management Mobile Application</a>: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload.
+Using **React Native, Node.js and express.js** and **MongoDB**.

-•	YouTube Clone Mobile App: a mobile application that allows user to make clone of youtube app using YouTube api. includes how to add dark mode, toggle button to toggle theme.
-Using **React Native**. https://github.com/ginguan/youtube-clone
+•	<a href="https://github.com/ginguan/youtube-clone"  target="_blank">YouTube Clone Mobile App</a>: a mobile application that allows user to make clone of youtube app using YouTube api. includes how to add dark mode, toggle button to toggle theme.
+Using **React Native**.

 •	Weather Mobile App: a mobile application that show the weather conditions of any city. includes autocomplete when user types, save city name on device storage.
 Using **React Native**.